Partitioning: how to split data among multiple Redis instances.

 - If Redis is used as a store, a fixed keys-to-nodes map is used, so the number of nodes must be fixed and cannot vary.
-Otherwise, a system is needed that is able to rebalance keys between nodes when nodes are added or removed, and currently only Redis Cluster is able to do this, but Redis Cluster is currently in beta, and not yet considered production-ready.
+Otherwise, a system is needed that is able to rebalance keys between nodes when nodes are added or removed, and currently only Redis Cluster is able to do this - Redis Cluster is generally available and production-ready as of April 1st, 2015.

 We learned that a problem with partitioning is that, unless we are using Redis as a cache, to add and remove nodes can be tricky, and it is much simpler to use a fixed keys-instances map.

 However the data storage needs may vary over the time.
 Today I can live with 10 Redis nodes (instances), but tomorrow I may need 50 nodes.

 Since Redis is extremely small footprint and lightweight (a spare instance uses 1 MB of memory), a simple approach to this problem is to start with a lot of instances since the start.
 Even if you start with just one server, you can decide to live in a distributed world since your first day, and run multiple Redis instances in your single server, using partitioning.

 And you can select this number of instances to be quite big since the start.
 For example, 32 or 64 instances could do the trick for most users, and will provide enough room for growth.

 In this way as your data storage needs increase and you need more Redis servers, what to do is to simply move instances from one server to another.
 Once you add the first additional server, you will need to move half of the Redis instances from the first server to the second, and so forth.

 Using Redis replication you will likely be able to do the move with minimal or no downtime for your users:

 - Start empty instances in your new server.

 - Move data configuring these new instances as slaves for your source instances.

 - Stop your clients.